colton-gabertan/colton-gabertan/README.md

 ### Hi there, I'm Colton 👋

-## I like to work on Cybersecurity and Computer Networking!!
+## I like to work on Cybersecurity and Software Engineering!

 - 🔭 I teach as a CodePath Tech Fellow: [AppSec Cybersecurity][course]!
 - 🌱 I’m currently studying at the University of Nevada Las Vegas